xamarin/xamarin-forms-samples/UserInterface/SearchBarDemos/README.md

 ---
 name: SearchBar Demos
-description: The SearchBar control is a user input that supports placeholder text, query input, execution, and cancellation.
+description: The Xamarin.Forms SearchBar control is a user input that supports placeholder text, query input, execution, and cancellation.
 This sample demonstrates how to use a SearchBar in XAML and code.
 topic: sample
 languages:
 - csharp